-- Smith v Smith (2018), unrep.
-H.H.J.
-Worster sitting as a judge of the High Court: junior in a dispute as to relief in the winding-up of a farming partnership following its dissolution.
+- Smith v Smith (2017), unrep.
+HHJ Worster as Deputy Judge, cited in Lindley and Banks on Partnership: junior in a dispute as to appropriate relief in the winding-up of a farming partnership following its dissolution.

-- Bibby v Coventry City Council EWHC 2554 (Admin.); RVR 4: successful appearance in appeal by Case Stated against the imposition of a liability order by magistrates.
-Order upheld.
+- Bibby v Coventry City Council EWHC 2554 (Admin); RVR 4, cited in the Encyclopaedia of Rating and Local Taxation: successful resistance to an appeal by Case Stated against the imposition of a liability order by magistrates.

-- Davis v Wiggett UKUT 358 (TCC); WTLR 1563: successful Upper Tribunal appeal following a constructive trust trial in the Land Registration Division of the First-tier Tribunal, with a particular focus on new evidence and the rule in Ladd v Marshall.
+- Davis v Wiggett UKUT 358 (TCC); WTLR 1563: successful Upper Tribunal appeal following a constructive trust trial in the FTT, with a particular focus on new evidence and the rule in Ladd v Marshall.